SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_RASTERIZER.md

 Support probing through `WebGPUEnvironment` also sits outside this document.
 The rasterizer describes execution of one staged scene, not environment detection or object construction.

-The staged GPU rasterizer is based on ideas and implementation techniques from Vello:
+The staged GPU rasterizer is based on ideas and implementation techniques from Vello, but the current ImageSharp.Drawing implementation is heavily adapted and no longer mirrors Vello one-for-one:

 - https://github.com/linebender/vello